-J. Kelley Skovron, also writing as J.S.
-Kelley (and formerly Jon Skovron), was born in Ohio and raised jointly by a therapist, an attorney, a professor of criminal law, and a grape juice salesman.
+Kelley Skovron was born in Ohio and raised jointly by a therapist, an attorney, a professor of criminal sociology, and a grape juice salesman.
 Tragically, Kelley was not able to enjoy that abundance of juice during their childhood, for they have been cursed since birth with a mysterious affliction that inexplicably prevents them from enjoying sweet foods or beverages of any kind.

-They live with their two sons just outside Washington DC.
+They currently live with their teenager, their cat, and their dog, just outside Washington DC.